 My advice is to choose wisely and strategically as early as possible in your career.

 If you find yourself in a profession with a poor fit, I can tell you this: If you do decide to make a shift, it is much easier to make a switch early in your career.
 The “switching costs” only go up with each passing year.

-The key to make such a transition, even if it is not conventional, prestigious, accepted, or popular, is to have a very clear understanding of yourself and your strengths.
-If you are very early in your career and don't know your own strengths yet, I suggest building a high self awareness of this, and pay attention to what is easy/hard for you in the first few years of your career.
+The key to making such a transition, even if it is not conventional, prestigious, accepted, or popular, is to have a very clear understanding of yourself and your strengths.
+If you are very early in your career and don’t know your own strengths yet, I suggest building a high self-awareness of this and paying attention to what is easy/hard for you in the first few years of your career.